Key Takeaways

 While Sudafed may be a common medication to take, it should be consumed mindfully.
 Be aware of other medicines that you’re taking and the effects that they can have on the body.

 There is not enough research to say for certain what the effects of this combination may be.
-Although no major issues have been reported and there are likely no significant negative effects, that doesn’t mean that this medication combination is safe.
+There haven’t been major reports of problems, but without research, it’s unclear how this combination may affect users.

 It is important to remember that Sudafed is both a brand name and the name for the generic drug pseudoephedrine.
 For example, Sudafed PE Nighttime Cold contains a blend of three drugs, one of which is diphenhydramine, which may also cause adverse side effects when combined with cannabis, including dizziness and confusion.
 However, this particular Sudafed medication does not contain pseudoephedrine.

 There hasn’t yet been enough research examining the effects of combining Sudafed and THC.
 However, one study found that cannabis users had a lower amount of sinonasal symptoms.
-This is possibly due to the anti-inflammatory properties of cannabis, but it’s not possible to make any definitive claims without more research.2
+Some researchers suggest this may relate to cannabis’s anti-inflammatory potential, but this hasn’t been confirmed.2

 What about Sudafed and CBD?